-Grounding Instructions
+Electrical Grounding Instructions

-This machine has a three-prong plug, the third(round)prong is the ground.
+- This machine has a three-prong plug (can choose), the third (round) prong is for the ground.
 Plug this cord only into a three-prong receptacle.
 Do not attempt to defeat the protection the ground wire provides by cutting off the round prong.
-Cutting off the ground will result in a safety hazard and void the warranty.

-DO NOT MODIFY THE PLUG IN ANY WAY.
-IF YOU HAVE ANY DOUBT, CALL A QUALIFIED ELECTRICIAN.
+Cutting off the ground will result in a safety hazard and void the warranty. - DO NOT MODIFY THE PLUG IN ANY WAY.
+IF YOU ARE NOT SURE ABOUT THE CONNECTIONS, CALL A QUALIFIED ELECTRICIAN.